 On the internet, you read some scams practices when taking a taxi from Ezeiza airport to Buenos Aires.
 For example, taxi drivers that don’t turn on their meter, charging you too much, add service costs to the total price.
 Be aware of that.

-The taxies are waiting for you just outside of the arrival hall.
-Five minutes of walking.
+The taxis are waiting for you just outside of the arrival hall.
+Five minutes walking distance.

 Read more: things you should know before taking a taxi in Buenos Aires City